-Valuations performed in the current year were done by a qualified and independent valuator of properties, Mr P J Scholtz.
+Valuations performed in 2020 were done by a qualified and independent valuator of properties, Mr P J Scholtz.
 Three methods of valuations were applied, market value for the properties in Windhoek, depreciated replacement values for buildings on lodges and comparable sales values for land.